all the way to Berlin Teufelsberg with Drive Now.!

 A week in Berlin was more than amazing.
 It’s my second time here, but with totally different feeling and experience.
 I visited some cool places ,and had lots of fun with my lovely friends.
 Cold War and graffiti art are two things that make the city unique and special.
 History and art had left marks in many places around Berlin , including this amazing place- Berlin Teufelsberg.

-The day I was checking in Taiwan airport, KLM was looking for passengers willing to change their flight.
+The day I left Taiwan, KLM was looking for passengers willing to change their flight.
 Since seats on my original flight were oversold, Well…why not?
 For me, the transfer time was shorter, and I got 300 euros for compensation!!
 What’s more, I was even upgraded to business class in this long distance flight!
 Lucky!

 The first half of this trip, I did visit some countries as what I planned.
 One night in Belgium, I was bored in the hostel and wondered – Is the 300 euro coupon real?
 How can i use it?
 That’s why people said curiosity killed the cat!!
 I tried the app and checked the ticket for tomorrow.
 Accidently, I bought a ticket from Amsterdam to Berlin. …….That’s how the story begin…….